canjs/canjs/map/doc/prototype.bind.md

 ## The _change_ event

 The first event that is fired is the _change_ event.
-The _change_ event is useful if you want to react to all changes on an Map.
+The _change_ event is useful if you want to react to all changes on a Map.

     var o = new can.Map({});